Nesasio/Differential-Steering/README.md

-# Differential-Steering
+# Differential Steering System
-Differential Steering Implementation for Standard 2 or 4 Wheel Drive Robots.
+This repository contains the implementation of differential steering system for robotic projects using Arduino microcontroller.
+The system was developed for a battle robot for RoboWars competition.